The 3-2-1 of the Great Commission Scott Pauley

 1 Example of a Great Commission Christian

-The only man is Scripture that is called an evangelist is Philip.
+Philip is the only man in Scripture called an evangelist.
 It is my conviction that this selected usage is because the Holy Spirit uses him as an example of a man consumed with the gospel and immersed in the great commission.
-There is no record that Philip ever planted a church or that he was a well known preacher, but he furthered the work of the church and the message of Christ.
+There is no record that Philip ever planted a church or that he was a well-known preacher, but he furthered the work of the church and the message of Christ.

 In fact, the references about his life seem to follow the Acts 1:8 pattern: